apache/pekko-connectors-kafka/docs/src/main/paradox/home.md

 This connector depends on Akka 2.6.x and note that it is important that all `akka-*` dependencies are in the same version, so it is recommended to depend on them explicitly to avoid problems with transient dependencies causing an unlucky mix of versions.

-Alpakka Kafka APIs accept a typed @apidoc[akka.actor.typed.ActorSystem] or a classic @apidoc[akka.actor.ActorSystem] because both implement the @apidoc[akka.actor.ClassicActorSystemProvider] @scala[trait]@java[interface].
+Alpakka Kafka APIs accept a typed @apidoc[org.apache.pekko.actor.typed.ActorSystem] or a classic @apidoc[org.apache.pekko.actor.ActorSystem] because both implement the @apidoc[org.apache.pekko.actor.ClassicActorSystemProvider] @scala[trait]@java[interface].
-There are some Alpakka Kafka APIs that only accept classic a @apidoc[akka.actor.ActorRef], such as the @ref[rebalance listener](./consumer-rebalance.md) API, but otherwise there is no difference between running Alpakka Kafka and any other Akka Streams implementation with a typed @apidoc[akka.actor.typed.ActorSystem].
+There are some Alpakka Kafka APIs that only accept classic a @apidoc[org.apache.pekko.actor.ActorRef], such as the @ref[rebalance listener](./consumer-rebalance.md) API, but otherwise there is no difference between running Alpakka Kafka and any other Akka Streams implementation with a typed @apidoc[org.apache.pekko.actor.typed.ActorSystem].
 For more information on Akka classic and typed interoperability read the @extref[Coexistence](akka:/typed/coexisting.html) page of the Akka Documentation.

 The table below shows Alpakka Kafka's direct dependencies and the second tab shows all libraries it depends on transitively.